bsv-demo/creating-transactions/README.md

-# Simple React App
+# Creating Transactions

-A simple template for a webpack-based React app
+A simple demo for creating transactions in a webpack-based React app

+This code was created as part of a video on creating transactions.

 ## Development Instructions